 - Is a humane government, never succumbing to cruelty.
 The civilization of a nation is based on how it treats its most unwanted.
 Death penalties and torture are aberrations of love.
 Kind governments recognize the sanctity of all life, even the most heinous

 I have said earlier that the emergence of secular charters and constitutions instilling love into law was the most significant event in bringing about sacred love.
-But it was more than just the documents, for those are just paper and ink.
-It was the people, ordinary citizens, and their governments working together to build more just and loving societies.
+But it was more than just the documents.
+It was the people, ordinary citizens, and their governments acting together to build more just and loving societies.
 And it is only when all citizens feel that they can fully participate in those societies that they become fully engaged and begin to reflect the values of that nation’s charters and constitutions.

-I believe the path towards a loving government must consist of free and fair elections which ensures that ultimate control over the executive and legislative direction of a nation rests with the entire population.
-In this way that enormous power is dispersed among the masses.
-But then protects against the tyranny of those masses through an independent judiciary.
+Free and fair elections must ensure that control over the executive and legislative direction of a nation rests with the entire population.
+Such elections serve as a relief valve by which citizens can voice their discontent and realize a peaceful transfer of power.
+They are the peaceful revolutions that ensure the direction of the executive and legislative branches is guided by the aspirations of the masses, instead of being dictated by an authoritarian few.
+A loving government then protects against the tyranny of those masses through an independent judiciary.
 In turn that independent judiciary is directed by charters, constitutions and laws that enshrine minority rights, fundamental freedoms, and equality into the heart of a nation.
-The words in those laws must reflect a love for all.
-And it is with those words that the bedrock of a nation is formed.
-And those words when spoken from the heart, when spoken with love, serve as a beacon to attract the masses of the global village to that nations shores where they are welcomed with open and compassionate arms.
+The words in those laws must reflect a love for, and an equality of, all persons and it is with those words that the bedrock of a nation is formed.
+Those words then serve as a beacon to attract the masses of the global village to that nations shores where they are welcomed with open and compassionate arms.
 In so doing I believe something wonderful happens.
-A nation’s love for all humanity becomes sacred.
+A nation’s love for all of its citizens becomes sacred.

 And I believe it all starts when governments and citizens come together.
 Come together to be humble and kind.